-Supplied lyophilized from a solution containing phosphate buffered saline, pH 7.4, 1% bovine serum albumin, and 0.05% sodium azide.
+Supplied as a lyophilized powder from phosphate buffered saline, pH 7.4, containing 1% bovine serum albumin, and 0.05% sodium azide.

 Precautions and Disclaimer

 This product is for R&D use only, not for drug, household, or other uses.
 Please consult the Material Safety Data Sheet for information regarding hazards and safe handling practices.